casper-network/docs-archive/theory/economics.rst

 Validator weights are calculated at the beginning of each era using ``bonded_balance``\ s.

+..
+   MB: we need to talk about unbonding too.
+Make clear that there is a holding period where they can still be slashed, but during which they are not an active validator in the new era.

 Slashing and Expulsion
 ~~~~~~~~~~~~~~~~~~~~~~

+..
+   MB: I'm concerned about this "background slashing" idea.
+I haven't read this
+   whole economics chapter, but is this explained in more detail elsewhere?
+   I assume this is meant to enforce liveness, but are there other rules that
+   fall under background slashing?
+I wonder if we can incentivize liveness in
+   another way.
+It seems like the point of the bonded buffer is to allow validators
+   to automatically have their rewards get scaled down based on the slashing they
+   take.
+Maybe we should always do that -- throttle the rewards instead of constantly
+   slash.

 Validators will likely start being slashed as soon as they bond, even if they
 adhere to the protocol.
 Called *background slashing*, this is due to the